This article discusses answers the question "how long does it take to become a personal trainer." Enjoy 🙂

 $85 per year

-As you can see the potential costs of becoming a personal trainer varies significantly.
+As you can see the potential costs of becoming a PT varies significantly.
 The cheapest option available to you from the providers above would be the American College of Sports Medicine.

 Get A Job